xerofoify/Python-File-Utils/README.md

 In order to run tests after cloning the repo from github, use your OS's command line to change directory to the cloned directory of the project.
 Afterwards just run pytest and the tests will run.

 # API Docs
+# Contributers
+# License
+The License for the program is MIT due to the issues with open source libraries and having to share code back under ones like the GPL.
+Due to your project being based around the library, there are still legal issues with giving back your great sauce code that is reloving around my library.
+MIT has no issues with that according to my knownledge currently